 Research has shown that individuals who engage in activities of service to the community, volunteering or some kind of initiative for the greater good have a higher sense of wellbeing than those who do not.
 This includes benefits to health, feelings of joy, increased self-esteem, and personal satisfaction.
-Do you experience this?
+Is this your case?

-Perhaps at times the extreme demands of your life takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.
-When you don't feel happy with yourself or with others, have you asked yourself what you could do to feel better, to lower your stress?
+Perhaps you have experienced that focusing on the extreme demands of your life sometimes takes a toll on your health, your mood, creating tension or anxiety, disrupts your sleep or impacts how you interact with others.

+Does it happen to you, that you don't feel happy with yourself or with others?
+If so, have you asked yourself what you could do to feel better, to lower your stress?
 Perhaps you have, but the answer you found may have been that as long as your demands remain high, there is not much you can do.